tbp.monty.frameworks.utils#

 - Returns:

-List of initial possible poses to test.
+List of initial possible poses to test, or None if initial_possible_pose_type is “informed”.

 - get_relevant_curvature(features)[source]#